Last Updated 7th March 2023

-3.9 subject to the LTA Rules and the LTA Disciplinary Code and the LTA’s wider jurisdiction, to discipline the Members where permitted by its Rules/Regulations and to refer its Members to be disciplined by the LTA or the CLTA (as appropriate);
+3.9 subject to the LTA Rules and the LTA Disciplinary Code and the LTA’s wider jurisdiction, to discipline the Members where permitted by its Rules/Regulations and to refer its Members to be disciplined by the LTA or the CLTA (as appropriate); and

-3.10 to do all such other things as the Management Committee thinks fit to further the interests of the Club, to advance and safeguard the interests of the sports provided by the club, to promote increases in participation at all levels of these sports or as are otherwise incidental or conducive to the attainment of all or any of the objects stated in this Rule 3.
+3.10 to do all such other things as the Management Committee thinks fit to further the interests of the Club, to advance and safeguard the interests of the sports provided by the Club, to promote increases in participation at all levels of these sports or as are otherwise incidental or conducive to the attainment of all or any of the objects stated in this Rule 3.

 4. Application of Surplus Funds

 4.1 The Club is a non-profit making organisation.
-Subject to Rule 33.3, the income and property of the Club shall be applied solely towards promoting the Club’s objects as set forth in these Rules no portion thereof shall be paid or transferred, directly or indirectly, to the Members of the Club.
+Subject to Rule 33.3, the income and property of the Club shall be applied solely towards promoting the Club’s objects as set forth in these Rules.
+No portion thereof shall be paid or transferred, directly or indirectly, to the Members of the Club.

 5.1 Eligibility for Membership

-5.1.3 The number of Members in any one section may from time to time be limited at the discretion of the Section’s committee, as approved by the Management Committee, if it considers that available facilities make such a limitation necessary.
+5.1.3 The number of Members in any one section may from time to time be limited at the discretion of a Section’s committee, as approved by the Management Committee, if it considers that available facilities make such a limitation necessary.

 5.3 Conditions of membership

-5.3.1 Each member agrees as a condition of membership agree to be bound by and subject to these rules and the bye-laws of the club.
+5.3.1 Each member agrees as a condition of membership agree to be bound by and subject to these rules and the bye-laws of the Club.

-5.3.4 Each member agrees as a condition of membership to use the facilities of the club with consideration to all other club members and with consideration to the health and safety of all club members.
+5.3.4 Each Member agrees as a condition of membership to use the facilities of the Club with consideration to all other club Members and with consideration to the health and safety of all club Members.

-5.3.5 The Management Committee may subject to Clause 9 terminate the membership of any person, or impose any other sanction it determines to be appropriate, in connection with the breach of any condition of membership set out in this rule.
+5.3.5 The Management Committee may subject to Clause 9 terminate the membership of any person or impose any other sanction it determines to be appropriate, in connection with the breach of any condition of membership set out in this rule.

 5.4 Classes of Members

-5.4.2 The Management Committee may appoint Honorary Life Members in any category in recognition of significant and/ or valuable service and support to the club.
+5.4.2 The Management Committee may appoint Honorary Life Members in any category in recognition of significant and/ or valuable service and support to the Club.

 5.4.3 All Members shall be entitled to receive notice of and attend at general meetings.
-All members are entitled to vote at general meetings except for members under the age of 18 and social members who do not have a continuous membership of 10 years, having previously held voting rights.
+All Members are entitled to vote at general meetings except for Members under the age of 18 and social members who do not have a continuous membership of 10 years, having previously held voting rights.

-5.4.4 All members shall be entitled to receive notice of and attend their annual section meeting.
-All members are entitled to vote at their annual section meeting, except for members under the age of 18 and social members who do not have a continuous membership of 10 years, having previously held voting rights.
+5.4.4 All Members shall be entitled to receive notice of and attend their annual section meeting.
+All Members are entitled to vote at their annual section meeting, except for Members under the age of 18 and social members who do not have a continuous membership of 10 years, having previously held voting rights.